anniezh12/hiring-engineers/answers.md

 > Question.
 Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database?

 #####  MySQL installation in the terminal

+Steps for MySQL installation in the terminal are as follows:

 * $ sudo su [provide password]
 * $ sudo apt-get install mysql